Chow Chow

 Official measurements, coat, and temperament

-- General Appearance: An active, compact, short-coupled and well-balanced dog, leonine in appearance, proud, dignified bearing.
+- General Appearance: An active, compact, short-coupled and well-balanced dog, leonine in appearance, proud, dignified bearing; well-knit frame; tail carried well over back.

-- Head: Skull flat and broad, stop not pronounced, muzzle moderate in length.
+- Head: Skull flat and broad; stop not pronounced; muzzle of moderate length, broad from eyes to end (not pointed like a fox).

-- Coat: Either rough or smooth.
-The rough variety is abundant, dense, straight, and stand-off.
+- Coat: Either long or smooth.
+The long coat is profuse, dense, straight, and stand-off.

 Breed Trivia